stonepros/stone/doc/rados/api/librados-intro.rst

 Compile your client and link to ``librados`` using ``-lrados``.
 For example::

-	gcc ceph-client.c -lrados -o ceph-client
+	gcc stone-client.c -lrados -o stone-client

 C++ Example
 -----------

-The Ceph project provides a C++ example in the ``ceph/examples/librados`` directory.
+The Stone project provides a C++ example in the ``stone/examples/librados`` directory.
 For C++, a simple cluster handle using the ``admin`` user requires you to initialize a ``librados::Rados`` cluster handle object: